Smile-SA/fast-archetype/README.md

 The good thing being a Maven plugin is the Maven ecosystem : there are a lot of available plugins out there : minification, less, sass, lint, embedded server, ...
 The best thing is that dependencies are fetched on-the-fly, it will get all the needed tools without any action from developer.

-The last, but not least, good thing is archetype.
+One more good thing is archetype.
 An archetype is like a sample project with predefined files.
 The idea is to speed up starting on new project.
 This is why this project has been created : to gather FAST archetypes.